Printers Row

-Printers Row, also known as Printing House Row, is a Chicago neighborhood located in South Loop.
+Printers Row is a Chicago neighborhood located in South Loop.
 The area of Printers Row is generally defined by Ida B. Wells Drive on the north, Polk Street on the south, Plymouth Court on the east, and the Chicago River on the west.
 This neighborhood overlaps significantly with the officially designated landmark Printing House Row District to the north of Ida B Wells Drive and the South Loop Printing House District to the south of the Drive.
 The neighborhood includes Dearborn Station, which is also on the National Register of Historic Places.

 Many of the buildings in this area were used by printing and publishing businesses.
 Today, the buildings have mainly been converted into residential lofts.
 Palmer Printing, Inc., near the corner of Clark and Polk streets, sold to residential developers in early 2018.
-Dupli-Group is a family-owned printer operating since the WWII era, which continues to operate a print shop in Printer's Row.
+Dupli-Group, a family-owned printer operating since the WWII era, continues to operate in the neighborhood.

+History

+Publishing activity in the area now known as Printers Row predates the neighborhood's name.
+John Calhoun published the Chicago Democrat, the city's first newspaper, from a shop in the area in 1833.
+By 1861 there were 29 publishing houses in the district, and the opening of Dearborn Station in 1885 accelerated the neighborhood's growth as a center of the printing trade.
+Raw materials arrived through the station and finished books, newspapers, and magazines left through it.

+From 1886 until 1922, more than 40 buildings for the printing industry were constructed in the shadow of Dearborn Station, and Chicago became the publishing capital of the Midwest.
+Major publishers operating in the neighborhood during this era included R.R.
+Donnelley & Sons, Rand McNally, and M.A.
+Donohue & Company.
+The name "Printers Row" first appeared in the Chicago Tribune in 1907.

+In the 1960s printing businesses began to relocate to the suburbs, and when Dearborn Station closed in the early 1970s the area entered a rapid decline.
+Many buildings were left vacant and the neighborhood deteriorated significantly.
+Concerned citizens, in particular architect Harry Weese, petitioned to protect the historic buildings, and in 1976 succeeded in placing the Printers Row District on the National Register of Historic Places.

+Starting in the early 1980s, real estate developers began to see the value in the neighborhood's high-ceiling loft buildings and convenient location on the doorstep of the Loop, converting former printing and publishing facilities into residential lofts.
+Dearborn Station was redeveloped as an office and retail complex in 1986.
+In 1996 Printers Row was designated a Chicago Landmark, further protecting the district's historical character.
+By 2007, only Palmer Printing remained of the area's original printing businesses.
+In 2018 the company sold its building to a residential developer and relocated to Elk Grove Village.